elenaspb2019/ClickHouse/docs/en/sql_reference/aggregate_functions/combinators.md

 ## -OrDefault {#agg-functions-combinator-ordefault}

-Changes behavour of an aggregate function.
+Changes behaviour of an aggregate function.

 If an aggregate function doesn't have input values, with this combinator it returns the default value for its return data type.
 Applies to the aggregate functions that can take empty input data.
 `-OrDefault` can be combined with other combinators.